This honey lemonade is truly a 3 ingredients all-natural goodness. It's super refreshing, healthy, and takes just minutes to prepare!

 - Top with the remaining water.
 Add ice cubes before serving.

 - When making the full recipe quantity below, you can use a measuring jug (with marked milliliter measurement) to measure the honey.
-When pouring it into the water, use a spatula to scrape the sides of the measuring cup to ensure you get in all the honey measured.
+When pouring it into the water in a large pitcher, use a spatula to scrape the sides of the measuring cup to ensure you get in all the honey measured.
 This is because honey is thick in consistency and merely pouring it out of the measuring jug will take a long time to get it all out.

 - And, when you measure the honey in tablespoons (i.e. when making smaller, individual-sized servings), after pouring the honey from each spoonful into the water, dip and shake the spoon in the water to remove all the honey on it before pouring in the next spoonful of honey.
 Otherwise, given the thick consistency of the honey, you will end up with half the honey still remaining in the spoon even after pouring it out into the water, unless you wait for a long time for all the honey to slide off the spoon or you use another smaller spoon to push it out completely.